I’m Sven Masterson. I take men on journeys of self-discovery

 As life would have it, I ended up creating offline relationships with these real-life human beings – all who knew me as Sven Masterson.

-Today Sven Masterson lives on – almost as an archetype of my self.
+Today Sven Masterson lives on – almost as an archetype of myself.
 At the very least, it’s easier to remember and spell than my real name.
-You’ll have to meet me in real life to get me to tell you what that is.
+You’ll have to meet me in-person or know me quite well to get me to tell you what that is.

 So why do I continue as Sven?
-In short, because I want to limit my involvement to only those who care to know me deeper and invest in a relationship.
-Doing so allows myself and my family a modicum of privacy from internet trolls and malcontents.
+In short, I want to limit my involvement to only those who care to know me deeper and invest in a relationship with one another.
+Doing so also allows my family and me a modicum of privacy from internet trolls and malcontents.
+I work with many men in crisis and if you’ve ever seen the movie “What About Bob?”, you can appreciate why a pseudonym is appropriate for my life’s work.

-I’ve been married to the same beautiful woman, Zelda for twenty-five years.
-I’m also a father of six wonderful kids (ranged between the ages of 7 and 23).
-I’m also a homesteader, lollard, and passionate lover of people.
+I’ve been in a continuous, monogamous relationship with the same beautiful woman, Zelda, for thirty years.
+I’m also a father of six wonderful kids (ranging between the ages of 10 and 26).
+I’m also a homesteader, tinkerer, outdoorsman (as if you couldn’t tell from my website!), Lollard and a passionate lover of people.

-I have no meaningful professional credentials.
-Yet, I do have a lot of meaningful experiences – good and bad – and I offer those to others in mentoring relationships.
+I have no meaningful professional credentials aside from helping hundreds of men experience the restoration of themselves and their marriages.
+I’ve been able to do this by sharing my own journey, one fraught with many meaningful experiences – good and bad – and I offer those to others in mentoring relationships.